patbi/Thenavigo_Handbook/1-employment.md

 #### Non-Disclosure Policy

-All information regarding YEN, its clients, products and services is to be held in the strictest confidence.
-You are prohibited from using or disclosing business or client information that is not generally available to the public either during employment or after separation of service from YEN.
-Any information learned or developed during the course of work is the property of YEN and is to be used solely for the benefit of YEN and its clients.
+All information regarding Navigo, its clients, products and services is to be held in the strictest confidence.
+You are prohibited from using or disclosing business or client information that is not generally available to the public either during employment or after separation of service from Navigo.
+Any information learned or developed during the course of work is the property of Navigo and is to be used solely for the benefit of Navigo and its clients.

-The protection of confidential business information and trade secrets is vital to the interests and the success of YEN.
+The protection of confidential business information and trade secrets is vital to the interests and the success of Navigo.
 Such confidential information includes, but is not limited to, the following examples:

 • Employee Information
 • Computer programs and codes